joeromero/docs/maps_api.md

 ```

-The response would be like this:
+The response look like this:

 ```js
 {